ni-kismet/engineering-flot/README.md

 High level overview on how touch interactions are handled internally: [Touch interactions](touchInteractions.md)

-Examples are included in the examples folder of this repository, but they can be tried out on line as well: [Examples](https://rawgit.com/ni-kismet/engineering-flot/master/examples/index.html)
+Examples are included in the examples folder of this repository, but they can be tried out online as well: [Examples](https://rawgit.com/ni-kismet/engineering-flot/master/examples/index.html)